GSA/digitalgov.gov/content/news/2021/12/2021-12-15-plain-language-summit-recap-the-part-timer.md

 ---
 date: 2021-12-15 09:51:00 -0500
 kicker: Professional Development
-title: "Plain Language Summit Recap: The Part-Timer"
+title: "Webinar Recap: The Part-Timer"
 deck: Learn how Joanne Short of the United States Postal Service (USPS) opened professional doors by going beyond her job description.
-summary: Learn how Joanne Short of the United States Postal Service (USPS) opened professional doors by going beyond her job description in her Plain Language Summit session, “The Part-Timer.”
+summary: Learn how Joanne Short of the United States Postal Service (USPS) opened professional doors by going beyond her job description in her Plain Language Summit session, The Part-Timer.
 # See all topics at https://digital.gov/topics
 topics:
   - communication